Came home late every night

 This doesn’t speak at all to the relationship I had growing up with my own Dad but I love the song all the same because it is touching and I really just love anything Reba sings about.

-She could sing about hemorrhoid cream and I would be all OH SWEET LORD DID YOU HEAR THAT REBA SONG ABOUT THE BUTT PIMPLES??
+She could sing about hemorrhoid cream and I would be all OH SWEET LORD DID YOU HEAR THAT REBA SONG ABOUT THE BUTT ACNE??

 But it gets to me every time I hear it because my Dad put so much of his life into providing for our lives and the last line that everything he gave to us, at times, took all he had.